 Write your letter, then go back and see if you can divide it into smaller chunks.

 Spell check - We are a school.
 Misspelled words are damaging to our reputation.

 Reserve personal or difficult situations for in person, or phone, communication

 Grace Covenant Academy uses Gmail, an email platform from Google.
 To access your GCA email address, follow these steps.

-- Enter your password.
-If you need help resetting your password, contact Lisa Schaefer
+Enter your password.
+If you need help resetting your password, contact Christian Cook or Haley Edwards.

 Setting up an email signature

 To set up your GCA email signature, start by logging into your GCA gmail account from a computer.
 (The GCA logo often does not transfer on a phone.)
 Then, on right hand side of the screen look for an icon that resembles a gear.
 Click that icon, and choose "Settings" from the drop down menu.